WolverinDEV/BungeeUtil/README.md

 ### For what is BungeeUtil?
-	BungeeUtil is a very big libary for packet handling and a lots of cool stuff what you can do with Packets.
+	BungeeUtil is a very big libary for packet handling and a lots of cool stuff what you can do with packets.
 	Okey what is this cool stuff?
 Well i think the best of all is the huge Inventory API.
 	BungeeUtil includes many Inventory types from Anvi-Gui